CRMPickers logoCRMPickers

 • Professional and Enterprise tier jumps can reshape total cost

-• portal sprawl becomes a governance risk as hubs expand
+• hub, property, and workflow sprawl becomes a governance risk as usage expands

 • less attractive when the buyer only needs CRM-specific control